Service-Learning Course Offerings

 Honors Option Examples

-Below are a few examples of how to fulfill your service-learning requirement with Wayne State University courses using the Service-Learning Honors Option Form, if the above courses do not fit your schedule.
-Please remember that the service you perform and not just the community partner where you do your service MUST compliment the course material and you must register for HON 3000.
-You can find the Service-Learning Honors Option form on at honors.wayne.edu
+Below are a few examples of how to fulfill your service-learning requirements with Wayne State University courses using the Honors Option Form if the above courses do not fit your schedule.
+Please remember that your service must compliment the course material and you must register for HON 3000.

 Course Name: Reporting Race, Gender and Culture - COM 4250